 I’m not a fan of detoxes and diets, but I do understand that the start of a new year is a natural time to rethink how, what and why we eat what we do.
 For me, it’s about finding easy ways to eat better and cook smarter, so that we can enjoy delicious, nourishing food that enhances our health and our lives.
-So, here are my Nourish resolutions for 2017.
+So, here are my Nourish resolutions.
 Please join me in trying out a few, and let me know how they make a difference to you.

 Upgrade your water